-Céline Monnier is a Senior Program Officer at New York University's Center on International Cooperation, working on Prevention and Peacebuilding.
+Céline Monnier is a Senior Program Officer at New York University’s Center on International Cooperation (CIC), leading the prevention workstream of the Prevention, Peacebuilding, and Protracted Crises program.

 She has a Masters in International Law from the Graduate Institute of International and Development Studies in Geneva with a Master’s Thesis on the “Legal Involvement of Non-State Armed Groups in the Control of Small Arms and Light Weapons.”